deckhouse/sds-local-volume/docs/FAQ.md

 kind: List
 ```

-> Please pay attention to the `spec.lvm.lvmVolumeGroups` field - it specifies the used `LvmVolumeGroup` resources.
+> Please pay attention to the `spec.lvm.lvmVolumeGroups` field - it specifies the used `LVMVolumeGroup` resources.

-3. Display the list of existing `LvmVolumeGroup` resources.
+3. Display the list of existing `LVMVolumeGroup` resources.

 ```shell
 kubectl get lvg
 ```

-An approximate representation of `LvmVolumeGroup` could be:
+An approximate representation of `LVMVolumeGroup` could be:

 ```text
 NAME              HEALTH        NODE                         SIZE       ALLOCATED SIZE   VG        AGE